QuantumEngineeredSystems/QuestBase.jl/docs/src/index.md

 # The Common Interface for the QUEST ecosystem

-The QUEST common interface ties together the utilies of the ecosystem into a single unified interface.
+The QUEST common interface ties together the utilities of the ecosystem into a single unified interface.
 It is designed ensure compatiabilty between the different available packages.

 This documentation is made to pool together the docs of the various Quest libraries